CEED/libCEED/doc/papers/joss/paper.md

 elements with different topology.
 This sketch shows the independence of QFunctions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)

-LibCEED is a C99 library with Fortran77 and Python interfaces.
+LibCEED is a C99 library with Fortran77, Python, and Julia interfaces.

 The Python interface was developed using the C Foreign Function Interface (CFFI) for Python.
 CFFI allows to reuse most of the C declarations and requires only a minimal adaptation of some of them.
 The C and Python APIs are mapped in a nearly 1:1 correspondence.
 For instance, a ``CeedVector`` object is exposed as ``libceed.Vector`` in Python, and may reference memory that is also accessed via Python arrays from the NumPy [@NumPy] or Numba [@Numba] packages, for handling host or device memory (when interested in GPU computations with CUDA).
 Flexible pointer handling in libCEED makes it easy to provide zero-copy host and (GPU) device support for any desired Python array container.
 The interested reader can find more details on libCEED's Python interface in [@libceed-paper-proc-scipy-2020].

+The Julia interface, referred to as ``LibCEED.jl``, provides both a low-level interface, which is generated automatically from ``libCEED``'s C header files, and a high-level interface.
+The high-level interface takes advantage of Julia features such as garbage collection to simplify memory management.
+A key feature of ``LibCEED.jl`` is the straightforward creation of user Q-functions that work on both the CPU and GPU, making use of Julia's metaprogramming and just-in-time compilation capabilities [@Julia-2017].

 To achieve high performance, libCEED can take advantage of a tensor-product finite-element basis and quadrature rule to apply the action of the basis